3DO Player Bus (PBUS) Controller Protocol¶

 Overview¶

 The 3DO Player Bus (PBUS) is a serial shift register protocol developed by The 3DO Company for the Opera hardware platform (1993).
-The protocol enables sophisticated multi-device input handling with hot-swap support and automatic device detection.

 Key Characteristics¶